 Thanks to technology, you can breeze through your shopping and other tasks online.
 Here are some things you need to know for a safe online experience.

-Cybercriminals register domain (website) names that are similar to popular companies’ names to sell phony products or trick consumers.
+Cybercriminals register domain (website) names that are similar to popular companies’ names to sell phony products or trick consumers into giving personal information.
 Some set up sites that mimic real ones (even using their company logos); others use social media to advertise their fake sites.
 They all have the same goal: to steal your money and/or your personal information, otherwise known as phishing.

 Play it safe: Protect yourself by shopping and doing business only on sites you trust and keep them bookmarked in your browser.
 If you do shop on a website that’s new or unfamiliar, here are a few tips to help you spot the scammers.